PeterJemley/bridget/STATISTICS_USER_GUIDE.md

 ### Current Predictions Section

-Shows real-time predictions for the next hour:
+Shows predictions for the next hour based on historical and recent data:

 - **Bridge Name**: Which bridge is being predicted
 - **Probability**: Visual indicator (color-coded) and percentage